kartavtcev/exchange/README.md

 ## Design ideas

 + Programming language of choice is C# (aka sibling of C++ and Java), i'm most experienced with.
 (Rust looks like sibling of C++ and Scala with specific memory management)
++ OS Ubuntu 17.10, IDE JetBrains Rider
-+ Platform of choice is .NET Core, its package manager nuget.org plays the role of crates.io. .NET Core runs on Windows, macOS, Linux, etc.
++ Platform of choice is .NET Core 2.0, its package manager nuget.org plays the role of crates.io. .NET Core runs on Windows, macOS, Linux, etc.
 + Graph shortest path search algorithm choice:

 1. Available [algs](https://cs.stackexchange.com/questions/2942/am-i-right-about-the-differences-between-floyd-warshall-dijkstra-and-bellman-fo) are of 2 categories: single source and all pairs.
 Dijkstra's & Bellman-Ford algs are SSSP.
 Floyd-Warshall is APSP.
 APSP would fit the case with rare/small price updates, making the graph nearly immutable aka cache.
 APSP algorihm would allow to calcullate all shortest path once and use for all (frequent) exchange rate requests for a period of time aka expiration time.
 In real-life case of larger number of price updates, i'd expect 'all pairs' to expire quickly.